aminalaee/sqladmin/docs/configurations.md

 The export options can be set per model and includes the following options:

 * `can_export`: If the model can be exported.
 Default value is `True`.
 * `column_export_list`: List of columns to include in the export data.
-Default value is all columns.
+Default is all model columns.
 * `column_export_exclude_list`: List of columns to exclude in the export data.
 * `export_max_rows`: Maximum number of rows to be exported.
 Default value is `0` which means unlimited.
 * `export_types`: List of export types to be enabled.
 Default value is `["csv"]`.